-, and lessen allergic reactions by acting as an antihistimine, but there isn't enough information in humans yet.
+cancer, prevent pregnancy, and lessen allergic reactions by acting as an antihistamine, but there isn't enough information in humans yet.

 In this Article

 Special Precautions & Warnings:Pregnancy and breast-feeding: Black seed seems to be safe in food amounts during pregnancy.
 But taking larger medicinal amounts is LIKELY UNSAFE.
 Black seed can slow down or stop the uterus from contracting.

 Not much is known about the safety of using black seed during breast-feeding.
 Stay on the safe side and avoid use.

 Children: Black seed oil is POSSIBLY SAFE for children when taken by mouth short-term and in recommended amounts.

 Bleeding disorders: Black seed might slow blood clotting and increase the risk of bleeding.
 In theory, black seed might make bleeding disorders worse.